osm3000/osm3000.github.io/_posts/2025-02-04-reflections-on-blogging.md

 1. Low stake: link blogging, sharing thoughts / things i learned
 2. High stake: projects

 Link blogging is particularly interesting.
 This is the equivalent of "re-posting" on Twitter.
-The Simon advice the following though:
+Simon advice the following though:
 1. Write a summary of what I learned from it
 2. Add something extra: examples
    1. Add context